 Drinking water is a precious resource that plays a vital part in our daily lives and is considered the foundation of a healthy community and prosperous city.
 As a subtropical city, Brisbane is affected by flood and drought.
 Brisbane City Council is prepared for all weather patterns.

-During times of drought, Council works with Seqwater and Urban Utilities to action water-efficiency measures and support Brisbane’s residents and businesses to reduce their water use.
+- action water-efficiency measures and support Brisbane’s residents and businesses to reduce their water use.

 For more information on Brisbane water supply and wastewater services visit Urban Utilities.